 - Reduce the speed to low and gradually beat in the flour mixture; beat just until incorporated and the dough starts to come together.
 Divide the dough into two equal pieces.

-- Place one piece of dough on a big, lightly floured piece of parchment paper (or a silicone mat).
-Lightly dust the dough with flour.
+- Place one piece of dough on a big piece of parchment paper (or a silicone mat).
 Place a piece of parchment on top to prevent sticking.
-With a rolling pin, roll the dough out to about 1/4 to 1/8 inch (6 to 3 mm) thick.
+With a rolling pin, roll the dough out to about 1/4 (6 mm) thick.
 Repeat with the second piece of dough.

-- Place both rolled-out doughs, one on top of the other, on a baking tray, cover with plastic wrap or aluminum foil, and refrigerate for at least 2 hours and up to 2 days.
+- Place both rolled-out doughs, one on top of the other, on a baking tray, cover with plastic wrap, and refrigerate for at least 2 hours and up to 2 days.

 - Working with one sheet of dough at a time, use a cookie cutter to cut the dough into shapes.
 Transfer the shapes to the prepared baking sheets, spacing them about 1/2 inch apart.
 Gather up the dough scraps and form them into a disk, then roll out and refrigerate for 15 to 20 minutes.